-So if you're looking for one thing to do different today than you did yesterday, make it this: Commit to taking 100% responsibility for every aspect of your life.
+So if you’re looking for one thing to do different today than you did yesterday, make it this: Commit to taking 100% responsibility for every aspect of your life and goal planning.
 Then choose what it is you want.
-Decide what actions you're going to need to take to create it and then take those actions one step at a time.
+Decide what actions you’re going to need to take to create it and then take those actions one step at a time.

 There are a lot of things you can learn to do to accelerate your success.
 But the basics that will move you from where you are to where you want to be are simply this: Decide what you want, take control of your thoughts, visualize what you want, make a plan and then take action.
 Start with these simple steps and I promise you that you’ll start seeing the results you want.